 The SLRD Emergency Program works in the four electoral areas to lead and support emergency management activities in the Regional District.
 Working closely with member municipalities, and under the direction of the Electoral Area Directors Committee and Chief Administrative Officer, the SLRD Emergency Program prepares for, responds to, and helps communities recover from large-scale disasters and emergencies.

-The SLRD has a full-time Emergency Program Manager, and encourages personal and community preparedness amongst SLRD residents.
+The SLRD has a full-time Emergency Program Director, and encourages personal and community preparedness amongst SLRD residents.
 If you require more information about the SLRD Emergency Program, or you are interested in volunteering, or receiving emergency management training, please contact the SLRD Emergency Program Manager:

 Lillooet Emergency Program